cofactoryai/textbase/README.md

 Now go to the link in blue color which is shown on the CLI and you will be able to chat with your bot!
 ![Local UI](assets/test_command.png)

-### `Other commands have been mentioned in the documentaion website.` [Have a look](https://docs.textbase.ai/usage) 😃!

-## Contributions

-Contributions are welcome!
-Please open an issue or create a pull request.